trufflesuite/ganache/README.md

 # CUSTOM METHODS
 Special non-standard methods that aren’t included within the original RPC specification:
 * `evm_snapshot` : Snapshot the state of the blockchain at the current block.
 Takes no parameters.
-Returns the integer id of the snapshot created.
-A snapshot can only be used once.
+Returns the integer id of the snapshot created. **A snapshot can only be used once**.
 After a successful `evm_revert`, the same snapshot id cannot be used again.
-Consider creating a new snapshot after each `evm_revert` *if you need to revert to the same point multiple times*.
+As such, consider creating a new snapshot after each `evm_revert` *if you need to revert to the same point multiple times*.
   ```bash
   curl -H "Content-Type: application/json" -X POST --data \
           '{"id":1337,"jsonrpc":"2.0","method":"evm_snapshot","params":[]}' \